Table of Contents

 - Digestion & Heart.
 Not everyone knows that the celery – that anonymous green stick plant – can have a remarkable effect on a dog’s digestion, as it aids in keeping the metabolism working properly.
 It can also help prevent water retention and bloat, and it contains anti-hypertension properties that are great for reducing blood pressure and improving cardiac health, making it one of the best vegetables for dogs.

 - Ulcers & Inflammation.
 Now that you know that celery belongs on the list of vegetables and fruit dogs can eat, you might also want to know that it contains a form of ethanol extract that is useful to prevent painful stomach ulcers; caused by medication, stress or other factors.
 The alkaloids, flavonoids, tannins and volatile oils in celery are all chemical constituents that nourishes the intestines and the stomach.
 The addition of celery for dogs in their daily food intake is also effective in treating inflammation that can lead to serious chronic diseases.
 Antioxidants like caffeic acid, quercetin and ferulic acid can do wonders for skin disorders, urinary tract infections, kidney infections and can also help with easing joint pain.
+Urinary Tract Infections can be treated, and dog food for urinary health can also help prevent.

 - The polyacetylenes found in celery is a chemoprotective compound (also found in carrots, parsley, parsnip and fennel), which is known to fight the growth of cancerous tumors.